Caspar Frowein

-Major and Minor Questions (Killing of a CEO), 2025
+Major and Minor Questions (The Killing of a CEO), 2025–

 95 × 45 × 25 cm

-Major and Minor Questions is an ongoing multimedia installation that examines the legacy of fable traditions in dialogue with contemporary social realities.
-Within a modular structure, animals appear as protagonists in political, social, or psychological scenarios.
-Drawing on the conventions of the fable, they are assigned distinct traits—not to convey moral lessons, but to critically disrupt established narrative frameworks.
+Major and Minor Questions is an evolving multimedia installation that uses fables to explore contemporary social and political realities.
+Within a modular structure, mechanical animals appear as protagonists in different social, political, or psychological scenarios.
+Drawing on the conventions of the fable, they are assigned distinct traits to reflect contemporary political conditions: powerlessness, relief through role, and authority.

-The first configuration, Major and Minor Questions (The Killing of a CEO), addresses the notion of disappearance—not in physical terms, but through the abstraction of data.
-The installation integrates text, sound, and documentary material to construct a fragmented narrative environment.
-Excerpts from trial records, unofficial documents, and the Mangione Manifesto are voiced by figures drawn from fable traditions.
-Through the layering of archival content and symbolic imagery, the work blurs the boundaries between evidence and invention, reality and allegory.
+The first configuration, Major and Minor Questions (The Killing of a CEO), integrates text, sound, and documentary material to construct a fragmented narrative.
+Excerpts from trial records, unofficial documents, and a manifesto attributed to Luigi Mangione are voiced by figures drawn from fable traditions.
+By the layering of archival content and symbolic imagery, the work tips the balance between evidence, alternative accounts, and subjective reality.

 Variable, site-specific dimensions